 Visit Mazar-e-Sharif (3 Days)

 I think 3 days will be enough to explore Kabul city, now heads up and think for something more interesting and excited.
-Go to bus/taxi stations in Kabul where you’ll find a lot of Corollas & buses going to Mazar-e-Sharif and Kunduz.
+Go to bus/taxi station in Kabul where you’ll find a lot of Corollas & buses going to Mazar-e-Sharif and Kunduz.
 If you want to go by Air then you can go to Shar-e-naw area and find some travel agencies who will arrange air tickets for you on cheap prices from Kabul to Mazar-e-Sharif or from Kabul to Kunduz or from Kabul to Herat.
-But I’ll suggest you to first go to Mazar-e-Sharif (Simply called Mazar), if you go to Mazar from Kabul by air then you’ll reach in 2 hours, but if you want to go by road then it will take 6 hours to reach there.
+But I’ll suggest you to first go to Mazar-e-Sharif (Simply called Mazar), if you go to Mazar from Kabul by air then you’ll reach in 1 hour, but if you want to go by road then it will take 6 hours to reach there.
 Mazar or Mazar-e-sharif is one of the beautiful destinations in Afghanistan.
 You’ll find so many historical places in this city, it also has a border with Uzbekistan the neighboring country.
-If you ever visited Mazar, then apart from the delicious Afghan foods, visit the following famous places in Mazar-e-Sharif:
+If you ever visited Mazar, then apart from the delicious Afghan food, visit the following places in Mazar-e-Sharif:

 - Shrine of Hazrat Ali (Very Famous)